Due Diligence

 Example -- above-market rent:

 A seller owns the real estate in a separate LLC and charges the business $14,000 per month in rent.
-Market rent for comparable space is $8,500 per month.
+Market rate for comparable space is $8,500 per month.

-EBITDA increases by $66,000, as a new owner would either negotiate a market-rate lease or secure comparable space at market terms.
+EBITDA goes up by $66,000 because the next owner will either negotiate a market-rate lease or find comparable space.

 Example -- family on payroll: